omgslinux/vmail/README.md

 - In /etc/postfix/sasl, rename the copied file to smtpd.conf, unless you're planning anything you're sure about.
-- In /etc/postfix/master.conf, add a line if you want to use the autoreply feature: autoreply  unix  -       n       n       -       -       pipe flags= user=vmail argv=cd /home/vmail;./bin/console vmail:autoreply $sender $mailbox
+- In /etc/postfix/master.conf, add a line if you want to use the autoreply feature: autoreply  unix  -       n       n       -       -       pipe flags= user=vmail argv=/home/vmail/vmail/bin/autoreply.sh $sender $mailbox $domain
 - In /etc/postfix/master.conf, the smtpd line, in the chroot column, must be "n".
 If you want to run postfix chroote, you'll have to adjust the paths or copy the files to the chrooted location instead.
 - Point the webserver docroot pointing to ~/vmail/web (~ is vmail $HOME).
 The webserver should be able to rewrite the addresses.
+There's a file for an apache vhost.
+This requires libapache2-mod-fcgid and php7.0-cgi.

 Start the webserver, go to the address you've setup, and then log in the browser with the previously provided credentials.